 Absolute Terms That Often Signal Incorrect Answers

 Answer choices that include absolute terms often appear convincing but leave no room for exceptions, which is uncommon in insurance regulation and practice.
 Words such as always, never, only, must, and guarantees frequently indicate an incorrect option unless the question is testing a very narrow rule.
 When an answer sounds overly definitive, it should be examined closely for accuracy.
+This is a common pattern seen in many insurance exam question examples.

 Qualifying Language That Can Mislead Test Takers